|

 and resembles later Enigma models, except for the fact that the keys

-and the lamps are arranged in sequential order
+and lamps are arranged in sequential order

 (ABCDE...) rather than the common typewriter order (QWERTZ...).